Mustafa7Ibrahim/easix/README.md

 - [x] Formatting TimeOfDay objects to HH:mm:ss format
 - [x] Adding padding to widgets, allowing customization of height, width, or both
 - [x] Adding an extension to the String class to get the first letters of a string
+- [x] Checking if a `TimeOfDay` is before or after another
+- [x] Calculating the difference in minutes between two `TimeOfDay` objects
+- [x] Checking if a `TimeOfDay` is between two others
+- [x] Converting time to 12-hour format with optional meridian display

 ### useful functions